Sardinia and the Nuraghe Santa Barbara · Nov 10, 04:42 PM by James Martin

 Many years ago I went on an archaeological project in Sardinia.
 We spend the first summer doing a survey of Nuraghi, the indigenous conical structures that are the symbol of ancient Sardinia.

-Through the magic of Google Maps (if the magic is working), you can see it below.
-You can zoom out and see the village as well.
+Through the magic of Google Maps and Wikimapia (if the magic is working), you can see the nuraghe and the village that surrounds it.
+You can zoom out and see the town of Balaudo as well.

 We also took overhead shots of the excavation.
 Here’s one, showing the excavation in progress.
 Here’s another showing a broader view of the village.
 (Thanks to Rob Tykot for archiving them).